-Many rural communities squirm when asked, "What does your community have that a visitor would want to see?"
+Many rural communities squirm when asked, "What does your community have that could be put in a guidebook--for free?"
 The answer (given too often) is, "We don't have anything in this town."
-The truth is every town has a story to tell and offer visitors but it is sometimes hard to see what is right under your nose.
+The truth is every town has a story to tell and offer explorer-types but it is sometimes hard to see what is right under your nose.

 The eight elements are:

-HistoryPeopleAssess your town using the eight Rural Culture ElementsEverything in a town fits into one of these elements and every town, even a ghost town, has a story to tell about each element.
+HistoryPeopleAssess your town using the eight Rural Culture ElementsEverything in a town fits into one of these elements and every town, even a ghost town, has a story, if not physical evidence, to tell about each element.

 Ask these questions to help see the story of architecture in your town.
 The answers may lead you to interesting findings!Here are some examples of how some towns have used architecture to preserve and tell the story of their town: